Centre de Morphologie

 Fax: 33-1- 64 69 47 07

-He presented about 280 communications and 100 invited lectures in scientific congresses.
-He was member of the scientific committee of 26 international congresses.
-He supervised 31 PhD students.
+He presented about 440 communications, incuding over 130 invited lectures in scientific congresses.
+He was member of the scientific committee of 40 international congresses.
+He supervised 40 PhD students.

 From 2000 to 2003, he was Vice President of the ISS (International Society for Stereology).
-He is presently President of the ISS for the period 2004-2007.
+He was elected President of the ISS for the period 2004-2007.

-Member of 8 Scientific Societies, he is involved in many collaborations in France and in foreign countries.
-He is member of the Editorial Board of Journal of Microscopy, of Image Analysis and Stereology, and of Physical Mesomechanics.
+Member of 10 Scientific Societies, he is involved in many collaborations in France and in foreign countries.
+He is member of the Editorial Board of Journal of Microscopy, and of Image Analysis and Stereology.

-His current interest covers the theoretical prediction of physical properties of random media (fracture statistics models, homogenization of mechanical and optical properties of composite materials and of biological tissues), models and simulations of random media, 3D image analysis, applications to Materials Science, Biology and Vision.
+His main current interest covers the theoretical prediction of physical properties of random media (fracture statistics models, homogenization of mechanical and optical properties of composite materials and of biological tissues), models and simulations of random media and of nanostructures, 3D image analysis, probabilistic segmentation of images, applications to Materials Science, Biology and Vision.